Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological Systems with $SU(2)$ Symmetry: Introduction

-This wonderful fact, judiciously applied, allows the ES to become a diagnostic for identifiying the presence of chiral topological states in numerical simulations.
-Typically the entanglement spectrum is computed across the entanglement cut (e.g., for an entanglement cut that is a circle, appearing when the surface of a cylinder is cut into two parts, see Fig.~\ref{fig:cylinder}), and for the low-energy part of the spectrum, the number of states at each momentum and of each type is counted and compared to the corresponding number in the relevant CFT.
+This wonderful fact, judiciously applied, allows the ES to become a diagnostic for identifying the presence of chiral topological states in numerical simulations.
+Typically the entanglement spectrum is computed across the entanglement cut (see Fig.~\ref{fig:cylinder}, e.g., for an entanglement cut that is a circle, which appears when the surface of a cylinder is cut into two parts), and for the low-(entanglement)-energy part of the spectrum, the number of states at each momentum (along the circular cut) and of each type is counted and compared to the corresponding number in the relevant CFT.
 This agreement is taken as evidence that the correct topological state (or something similar to it) has been produced by the computation.\cite{Bauer2014,Hickey2016,Hackenbroich2018,Chen2018}

-Numerical results at finite size, however, typically show splitting of the energy levels of entanglement spectra at a given momentum (see e.g.~Refs.~\onlinecite{Zaletel2012,Davenport2015,Bauer2014,Hickey2016,Hackenbroich2018,Chen2018,Dubail2012}, among many others), energy levels that would be degenerate considering the corresponding CFT Hamiltonian alone.
+Numerical results at finite size, however, typically show splitting of the energy levels of entanglement spectra at a given momentum (see, e.g., Refs.~\onlinecite{Zaletel2012,Dubail2012,Davenport2015,Bauer2014,Hickey2016,Hackenbroich2018,Chen2018,Huang2021}, among many others), energy levels that would be degenerate considering the corresponding CFT Hamiltonian alone.
 We would like to gain a more complete understanding of the detailed characteristics of these splittings in the low-energy levels for real space entanglement spectra, as these may provide information (going beyond the state-counting alone) about the underlying \mbox{$(2+1)$}-dimensional topological field theory, which is directly reflected in the structure of the resulting CFT, as well as the performance of the numerical methods used.
-In particular, regarding the former point, if the underlying $(2+1)$-dimensional bulk topological field theory has been correctly identified, it must be possible to account for the splittings in the ES entirely within the context of the resulting CFT, i.e.~without recourse to any other principles.
+In particular, regarding the former point, if the underlying $(2+1)$-dimensional bulk topological field theory has been correctly identified, it must be possible to account for the splittings in the ES entirely within the context of the resulting CFT, i.e.,~without recourse to any other principles.
 If this is not possible, then the nature of the bulk state was not correctly identified.